tebe6502/mad-pascal-en-mkdocs/docs/asm.md

 ## ASM

-Assembler blocks are not verified for syntax by the compiler, this is done only by **Mad Assembler**.
+Inline assembler blocks are not verified for syntax by the compiler, this is done only by **Mad Assembler**.

 > **WARNING:**
 > _It is required to maintain the state of the `X` `CPU6502` register, which is used to operate the **MP** software stack._